-- 4 This Standard shall be applied by all entities to all types of financial instruments except: - (a) those interests in subsidiaries, associates or joint ventures that are accounted for in accordance with SB-FRS 27 Consolidated and Separate Financial Statements, SB-FRS 28 Investments in Associates or SB-FRS 31 Interests in Joint Ventures.
-However, in some cases, SB-FRS 27, SB-FRS 28 or SB-FRS 31 permits an entity to account for an interest in a subsidiary, associate or joint venture using SB-FRS 39; in those cases, entities shall apply the requirements of this Standard.
+- 4 This Standard shall be applied by all entities to all types of financial instruments except: - (a) those interests in subsidiaries, associates or joint ventures that are accounted for in accordance with SB-FRS 110 Consolidated Financial Statements, SB-FRS 27 Separate Financial Statements, or SB-FRS 28 Investments in Associates and Joint Ventures.
+However, in some cases, SB-FRS 110, SB-FRS 27 or SB-FRS 28 require or permit an entity to account for an interest in a subsidiary, associate or joint venture using SB-FRS 39; in those cases, entities shall apply the requirements of this Standard.
 Entities shall also apply this Standard to all derivatives linked to interests in subsidiaries, associates or joint ventures. - (b) employers' rights and obligations under employee benefit plans, to which SB-FRS 19 Employee Benefits applies. - (c) [deleted] - (d) insurance contracts as defined in SB-FRS 104 Insurance Contracts.
 However, this Standard applies to derivatives that are embedded in insurance contracts if SB-FRS 39 requires the entity to account for them separately.
-Moreover, an issuer shall apply this Standard to financial guarantee contracts if the issuer applies SB-FRS 39 in recognising and measuring the contracts, but shall apply FRS 104 if the issuer elects, in accordance with paragraph 4(d) of SB-FRS 104, to apply SB-FRS 104 in recognising and measuring them. - (e) financial instruments that are within the scope of SB-FRS 104 because they contain a discretionary participation feature.
+Moreover, an issuer shall apply this Standard to financial guarantee contracts if the issuer applies SB-FRS 39 in recognising and measuring the contracts, but shall apply SB-FRS 104 if the issuer elects, in accordance with paragraph 4(d) of SB-FRS 104, to apply SB-FRS 104 in recognising and measuring them. - (e) financial instruments that are within the scope of SB-FRS 104 because they contain a discretionary participation feature.
 The issuer of these instruments is exempt from applying to these features paragraphs 15-32 and AG25-AG35 of this Standard regarding the distinction between financial liabilities and equity instruments.
 However, these instruments are subject to all other requirements of this Standard.
-Furthermore, this Standard applies to derivatives that are embedded in these instruments (see SB-FRS 39). - (f) financial instruments, contracts and obligations under share-based payment transactions to which FRS 102 Share-based Payment applies, except for
+Furthermore, this Standard applies to derivatives that are embedded in these instruments (see SB-FRS 39). - (f) financial instruments, contracts and obligations under share-based payment transactions to which SB-FRS 102 Share-based Payment applies, except for